History of papal primacy: Relationship with bishops of other cities

 The increasing involvement of Eastern emperors in church matters and the advancement of the see of Constantinople over the sees of Antioch, Alexandria and Jerusalem led successive bishops of Rome to attempt a sharper definition of their ecclesial position vis-a-vis the other bishops.

-Rome was not the only city that could claim a special role in Christ's Church.
+Rome was not the only city that could claim a special role in Christ's church.
 Jerusalem had the prestige of being the city of Christ's death and resurrection, the location of the first church and an important church council of the 1st century.
-Antioch was the place where Jesus' followers were first called "Christians" {7} (as well as "Catholic") and, with Alexandria, was an important early center of Christian thought.
-It is important to note, however, that the three main apostolic sees of the early Church (i.e. Antioch, Alexandria, and Rome) claimed an origin related to Peter, hence the term Petrine Sees.
+Antioch was the place where Jesus' followers were first called "Christians" (as well as "Catholic") and was the first church that St Peter had founded.
+Alexandria, was also an important early center of Christian thought.
+All three main apostolic sees of the early Church (i.e. Antioch, Alexandria, and Rome) claimed an origin related to Peter, hence the term Petrine Sees.
 Prior to holding the position of Bishop of Rome, Peter was the Bishop of Antioch.
-And his disciple, St. Mark the Evangelist, founded the church in Alexandria.
+And his disciple, Mark the Evangelist, founded the church in Alexandria.
 Constantinople became highly important after Constantine moved his capital there in 330 AD.

 It was not until 440 that Leo the Great more clearly articulated the extension of papal authority as doctrine, promulgating in edicts and in councils his right to exert "the full range of apostolic powers that Jesus had first bestowed on the apostle Peter".
 It was at the Ecumenical Council of Chalcedon in 451 that Leo I (through his emissaries) stated that he was "speaking with the voice of Peter".
-At this same Council, an attempt at compromise was made when the bishop of Constantinople was given a primacy of honour only second to that of the Bishop of Rome, because "Constantinople is the New Rome".
-Ironically, Roman papal authorities rejected this language since it did not clearly recognize Rome's claim to juridical authority over the other churches.
+At this same Council, an attempt at compromise was made when the bishop of Constantinople was given a primacy of honour only second to that of the bishop of Rome, because "Constantinople is the New Rome".
+Roman papal authorities rejected this language since it did not clearly recognize Rome's claim to juridical authority over the other churches.